Fector101/android_notify/README.md

 ### Instance.updateProgressBar

+if updating title,msg with progressbar frequenlty pass them in too to avoid update issues.
+According to android docs updates shouldn't be too frequent.

+`updateProgressBar` has a built-in delay of 0.5 secs

 args

 - current_value (str): the value from progressbar current progress
 - message (str,optional): defaults to last message
+- title (str,optional): defaults to last title

 ### Instance.removeProgressBar